vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 To play, each player reveals the top card in their stack.
-The player who played the card with the higher rank (Aces high) takes both cards and puts them at the bottom of their stack in an arbitray order.
+The player who played the card with the higher rank (Aces high) takes both cards and puts them at the bottom of their stack in an arbitrary order.

 If there is a tie, then it's War!
 In the card game each player adds places the top three cards of their stack face down, and then each player reveals the top